bhimebau/arduinonightlight/example_5.md

 ## Overview

 Create a nightlight by linking the led output to the value of the light sensor.
+Determine a threshold for the light sensor and enble the LED when the room is dark and disable the LED when the room has adequate light.

+In this example, the code that goes in the loop has been purposly ommitted.
+This will provide you with an opportunity to create a custom solution.

 ## Hardware Setup